akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 Ping for a day or so and eventually 8.2.9 info is out. **No other software package I use suffers from this**.
 Wouldn't it be nicer to have the release information out promptly, after the release?
 I'm okay with a 1..2 minute delay but hours.
 Not cool.

+## Firebase JS SDK: educating on differences of `local` persistent options

+Firebase docs has a great [Authentication State Persistence](https://firebase.google.com/docs/auth/web/auth-state-persistence) page on the differences of the local, session and none persistence models.

+The JS SDK has two ways of implementing the local:

+- indexedDB
+- localStorage

+Does the developer need to be aware of these, at all?

+[This thread](https://groups.google.com/g/firebase-talk/c/wgSvjniKPQI) (Firebase discussion groups, may be restricted) has a comment (Mar 2018):

+>I recommend that you stop relying on internal implementations of how we persist Auth state as that is subject to change and instead use our public APIs.
+Basically, anything that is not part of our public API is subject to change.

+On the other hand, the author got the feeling that in the `@exp` API's `initializeAuth`, one should / can somehow make decisions of this kind.
+But the [documentation](https://modularfirebase.web.app/reference/auth.initializeauth) of that function is currently (7-Mar-21) giving no details.

+This is LIKELY a BOGUS thing to even ask.
+Let's presume IndexedDB is the implementation and the developer does not need to care! :)

 ## References